Welcome To The MAP Newsletter

 ISMPP Highlights

-ISMPP is pleased to share these recent publications and presentations by members of the Society.
-The publication and presentation of research and information that report on publishing practices is necessary to advance the medical publications profession, and improve standards and best practices…
+ISMPP is pleased to share several recent publications and presentations by Society members.
+We encourage our members to publish and present research and information related to publishing practices to advance the medical publications profession, and improve standards and best practices…

 Rob Matheis